rapidsai/raft/docs/source/cuda_ann_benchmarks.md

 };
 ```

-The benchmark program uses JSON configuration file.
+<a id='json-index-config'></a>The benchmark program uses JSON configuration file.
 To add the new algorithm to the benchmark, need be able to specify `build_param`, whose value is a JSON object, and `search_params`, whose value is an array of JSON objects, for this algorithm in configuration file.
 Still take the configuration for `HnswLib` as an example:
 ```json
 {
   "name" : "...",